eth-brownie/brownie/docs/structure.rst

 The ``scripts`` folder holds Python scripts used for deploying contracts, or to automate common tasks and interactions.
 These scripts are executed via the ``brownie run`` command.

-See the :ref:`deploy` section for more information on Brownie scripts.
+See the :ref:`Brownie Scripts<scripts>` documentation for more information on Brownie scripts.

 ``tests/``
 ==========

 The ``tests`` folder holds Python scripts used for testing a project.
 Brownie uses the `pytest <https://docs.pytest.org/en/latest/>`_ framework for unit testing.

-See :ref:`test` for more information on testing a project.
+See :ref:`Brownie Pytest<pytest>` documentation for more information on testing a project.

 ``brownie-config.yaml``
 =======================